mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

    . . .
  6.62320468e-04 9.14627407e-03 2.31375365e-04]

 Now, here the predicted one hot encoding values are not strictly 0 or 1, rather they are small floating point numbers of a single number much larger than the others.
+The largest number is 6.78635418e-01 at index 1 which corresponds to a one-hot encoding for a " " space character.

 If we print out the number of characters in text and the unique list of characters (variable **chars**) in the training text file nietzsche.txt we see: